digital-medicine/ndemobil-website/content/research/index.md

   - block: markdown
     id: section-1
     content:
-      title: 👋 Welcome to the group NDEMobil
+      title: Our Research Projects
-      text: |
+      # text: |
-        - Take a look at what we're working on...
+      #   - Take a look at what we're working on...
-        - You make find the bullet points about our projects
+      #   - You make find the bullet points about our projects

       align: center